Specifications for Poster Presentations

-- Poster displays will be limited to one side of 4 feet by 8 feet tack board.
+- Poster displays will be limited to one side of 4 feet wide by 8 feet high tack board.
 The recommended poster size is 3 feet by 6.5 feet (36 inches by 78 inches).

 - Be sure to include the abstract title, author and coauthor names, and the institution(s) where work was completed on the poster.

-- Place your e-mail address, phone, and fax numbers in the upper right-hand corner of the tack board.
+- Place your e-mail address and phone numbers in the upper right-hand corner of the tack board.

 - It is suggested that you place multiple copies of a reproduction of the abstract in the upper left-hand side of the tack board.
 Include your contact information on these copies for attendees who desire further information.

 - It is recommended that you hand-carry your poster to the conference, using tubular packaging or a portfolio case.
 Costs associated with creating and shipping the poster display will be the responsibility of the authors.
 Velcro (easiest to use), pushpins, or thumbtacks will be provided to mount your poster.

 - Refer to your acceptance letter and/or the final conference program for the time and location of your poster session.
 We request all posters be handed to Registration desk by Monday, December 2, 2019.
 Specifics will be included in your letter.

 - The designated poster presenter (author or coauthor) must be present at the assigned space during the designated time to discuss the work presented.
 The use of typewritten, handwritten or a printed PowerPoint presentation as a poster is unacceptable.

 - A poster can only be presented after paying a registration fee.

 - Posters should stimulate discussion, not give a long presentation.
 Therefore, keep text to a minimum, emphasize graphics, and make sure every item included in your poster is necessary.
 Utilize handouts to supplement your poster.